MStuart90/Get-it-Write/README.md

 ## What command should be run to run tests?
     none

-## What license is the application covered under?

 ## Questions:
 For questions about Get it Write, visit my GitHub page:
     https://github.com/MStuart90/Get-it-Write